RidaNaz/Next.js/step14_hooks/hooks01_usestate/README.md

 * The current state.
 * A function that updates the state.

-I> nitialize state at the top of the function component.
+> Initialize state at the top of the function component.
 ```typescript
 import { useState } from "react";